 Some addicts refuse to accept responsibility for their addiction.
 They blame spouses, bosses, and parents, among others, to avoid admitting their role in the problem.
-If this continues during recovery, the chance of success is slim.
+If this continues during recovery, the chance of success is slim and the chance for bigger obstacles to recovery are greater.
 An addict must be willing to admit a problem with substance addiction.
 It is only then that recovery can truly begin.

 Circumstances and routine play a big role in substance abuse.
 Often, the people the addict associates with and the activities in which he or she engages involve alcohol or drugs.
 Being around other users increases the likelihood that the addict will resume or continue the abuse.

 Typically, there are triggers that may fuel an addict’s use of substances.
 It may be a childhood memory, a difficult relationship, or an emotional issue like depression.
 Until these issues are addressed and the addict changes lifestyle conditions, like finding a different job or ending a bad relationship, the substance abuse will probably continue.
 The addict should be willing to change his or her life in positive ways.